-Region requires 1.7 trillion $ per annum for investments in power, transport, telecommunications and water: ADP President
+Region requires $ 1.7 trillion per annum for investments in power, transport, telecommunications and water: ADB President

 continued growth and address climate change.”

-Listing five chief priorities of the Bank, the ADP President
+Listing five chief priorities of the Bank, the ADB President

 said supporting infrastructure development will remain priority.